michel-victor/backend_challenge/README.md

 # Backend coding challenge

-This is the coding challenge for people who applied to a backend developer position at SeQura.
+This is the coding challenge for people who applied to a backend developer position at The Company.
 It's been designed to be a simplified version of the same problems we deal with.

 ## The challenge

-SeQura provides ecommerce shops (merchants) a flexible payment method so their customers (shoppers) can purchase and receive goods without paying upfront.
-SeQura earns a small fee per purchase and pays out (disburse) the merchant once the order is marked as completed.
+The Company provides ecommerce shops (merchants) a flexible payment method so their customers (shoppers) can purchase and receive goods without paying upfront.
+The Company earns a small fee per purchase and pays out (disburse) the merchant once the order is marked as completed.

 The operations manager is now asking you to make a system to calculate how much money should be disbursed to each merchant based on the following rules: